 Wells Fargo should have helped you escape from this fee trap when you phoned it the first time.
 Instead, it stood by and watched the surcharges pile up.

 There’s a reason for that.
 Fees are a significant source of revenue for banks, something that as a Wells Fargo customer myself, I can attest to firsthand.
 You have to keep a close watch on your bank account to make sure you’re not getting hit by an unexpected surcharge.
 But you already know that.

-Here are a few other things you probably know by now, but which merit repeating: It’s your responsibility to make sure there’s enough money in your account to cover purchases.
-Automatic payments are agreements between you and another business, and according to Wells Fargo, it isn’t aware of the transaction until it happens – so it can’t arbitrarily end an automatic payment to another company.
+There are a few other things you probably know by now, but which merit repeating.
+It’s your responsibility to make sure there’s enough money in your account to cover purchases.
+Automatic payments are agreements between you and another business.
+According to Wells Fargo, it isn’t aware of the transaction until it happens.
+It can’t arbitrarily end an automatic payment to another company.

-Wells Fargo also offers several free tools that will help you monitor your account by sending you account alerts when your balance falls below a threshold.
+Wells Fargo also offers several free tools that will help you monitor your account.
+The tools send you account alerts when your balance falls below a threshold.
 That might have prevented your bank account from turning into a fee-for-all.

-I contacted Wells Fargo on your behalf, and a representative told me that the other option you considered – freezing your account – wasn’t allowed.
+This isn’t the first time we received a complaint about Wells Fargo.
+I contacted Wells Fargo on your behalf.
+A representative told me that the other option you considered – freezing your account – wasn’t allowed.
 “Putting a block on an account is done to help prevent additional fraud,” a spokeswoman said.
 “It’s not to be used as a financial management tool.”

-After I asked about your account trouble, a manager called you, apologized for what he called a “complex” situation, and refunded all $805 in bank fees.
+After I asked about your account trouble, a manager called you.
+He apologized for what he called a “complex” situation, and refunded all $805 in bank fees.
 Wells Fargo also froze your account and has allowed you to open a new one, giving you a fresh start.